4 Of The Most Common Problems with Inquiry-Based Learning and How to Solve Them

 In order for students to be successful with inquiry learning, they need to be able to organize themselves.
 They need to manage the various tasks and activities they have set out for themselves.
 This requires planning and coordination, which some students struggle with.
 Without the ability to stay organized, they will surely run into problems.

 Although students may be excited about the prospect of taking control of their learning, they can become overwhelmed quickly.
+This has definitely been a problem with inquiry learning for me in the past.
 Keep in mind that students are not typically asked to manage several tasks and processes at once in their traditional educational activities.
 Being responsible for many aspects of their learning journey can cause a lot of stress.
 Teachers need to manage their students’ expectations and check-in regularly with them, otherwise these common problems will bubble up.

 As mentioned earlier, addressing and teaching soft skills like organization, preparedness, initiative, and responsibility begin before the inquiry even begins.
 Structure time to build in short, quick lessons on using a graphic organizer, or effective note-taking.
 Always be available to students if they have a question about how best to organize their research, or what their next steps should be.

 Ensure students are focusing on their learning goals each day, which helps them to organize and prioritize their tasks and information.
-These are very difficult for some students, so encouraging them to set their own goals and check in with themselves daily and weekly provides the structure and organization they need to stay on top of things.
+These are common problems students have with inquiry-based learning, so encouraging them to set their own goals and check in with themselves daily and weekly provides the structure and organization they need to stay on top of things.
 This also helps minimize boredom by providing small, achievable challenges for students to accomplish.

 Providing an organized and accessible learning environment is also crucial to helping students establish and maintain structure and organization for themselves as well.
 Organizing the physical classroom, including table and chair set-up, accessibility of books and materials, and setting up digital workspaces helps to create a sense of calm and efficiency for students.